 The Reference Currency is reference currency of a Sub-Fund (or of a Share-Class thereof, if applicable), which however does not necessarily correspond to the currency in which the Sub-Fund's net assets are invested at any point in time.
-Where currency is used in the name of the Sub-Fund, this merely refers to the Reference Currency of the Sub-Fund, this merely refers to the Reference Currency of the Sub-Fund and does not indicate a currency bias within the portfolio.
+Where currency is used in the name of the Sub-Fund, this merely refers to the Reference Currency of the Sub-Fund and does not indicate a currency bias within the portfolio.
 Individual Share-Classes may have different currency denominations which denote the currency in which the Net Asset Value per Share is expressed.
 These differ from Currency Hedged Share-Classes.